arkime/arkime/capture/plugins/lua/README.md

 * offset = Where in the initial packet the match will be made
 * match = Binary data to match
 * classifyFunctionName = the string name of the lua function to call.
 Function should implement the classifyFunction signature above.

+### MolochSession.register_body_feed(type, bodyFeedFunctionName)
+Register to receive a feed of chunks of data from payload bodies
+* type = The type of body feed to receive ("http", "smtp")
+* bodyFeedFunctionName = the string name of the lua function to call.
+Function should implmenet that bodyFeedFunction signature above.